blvckscvle23/blvckscvle23/README.md

-- 👋 Hi, I’m @blvckscvle23
+- 👋 Hi, I’m @Kobe
-- 👀 I’m interested in fintech
+- 👀 I’m interested in all things fintech
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on fintech projects
 - 📫 How to reach me kkowusukwarteng@gmail.com